Skip to main content

 Vaccination Schedule for your Puppy, Dog, Kitten or Cat

-Puppies and Kittens need vaccinations early in life as antibodies they receive from their mother start to decrease around 6-8 weeks of age.
-It is during this time that puppies need to start building their own immunity through vaccinations.
+Puppies and kittens need vaccinations early in life as antibodies they receive from their mother start to decrease around 6-8 weeks of age.
+It is during this time that puppies and kittens need to start building their own immunity through vaccinations.

-All puppies should receive core vaccines as well as certain non-core vaccinations depending on the pet’s lifestyle and breed.
+All puppies and kittens should receive core vaccines, and puppies should also receive certain non-core vaccinations depending on their lifestyle and breed.

-Puppies, Adult Dogs, Kittens and Adult Cats should follow the vaccination schedule below.
+Puppies, dogs, kittens and cats should follow the vaccination schedule below.
 Discussing your pet’s needs and medical condition with one of our veterinarians at our clinics will help you decide what is best to help your pet live a long and healthy life.

 We recommend following the pet vaccination schedule below as a general guideline.
 Where you live and your pet's lifestyle will determine specific vaccination and testing needs.